-Are you intimidated by the thought of breastfeeding twins?
+Are you intimidated by the thought of breastfeeding your twins?
 You’re not alone.
 But it is possible to successfully breastfeed your twins.
 If you are worried that you will not be able to produce enough milk, remember that it is supply and demand.
-Keep your body healthy, hydrated and rested, and the rest “should” come.
+Keep your body healthy, hydrated, and rested, and the supply “should” come.
 (For tips on increasing your milk supply see here) Here are just a few basic things to keep in mind for breastfeeding your twins.

 You will want to have in your reach at least a couple pillows or a nursing pillow, like a boppy or a twin nursing pillow.
 Make sure you change which breast each baby nurses at so that your supply remains even.
 There are several different positions to tandem feed your twins.
 You will have to find the best for you personally.

-Double Football Hold- This is the most popular position recommended by twin moms.
-You place both babies at your sides, with their legs under your arms and their heads supported by your hands.
+Double Football Hold- This is the most popular position recommended by twin moms for breastfeeding your twins.
+Place both babies at your sides, with their legs under your arms and their heads supported by your hands.

 Double Cradle- Position the first baby in a cradle hold, with his head in the crook of your elbow.
 Bring the second baby up to your other breast, cradling him in the crook of your other elbow.
 Cross their legs over each other, so they both rest comfortably on the pillow.

 Combination Football and Cradle- Some women find feeding one baby in the football hold and the other in cradle helpful, especially if one baby prefers one position or the other.
 Position the baby in football hold first, and then bring the second baby up in a cradle hold.